Discharge from bankruptcy

 If you do not co-operate, such as not giving information when asked to do so, the official receiver or trustee may ask the court to stop your discharge taking place.
 This is called ‘suspension of discharge’.
 If your discharge has been suspended you will need to contact the office that is dealing with your bankruptcy to ask what you need to do to get your discharge.

 The automatic discharge after one year applies to all bankruptcy orders, so it doesn’t matter whether or not it is someone’s second, third, fourth, etc, time.
-Likewise, just because someone is bankrupt for a second time does not prevent early discharge, if appropriate.
+Likewise, just because someone is bankrupt for a second time does not prevent early discharge, if appropriate (see above regarding changes to early discharge for orders made on or after 1 October 2013).

 How do I get my discharge?